kthohr/optim/README.md

 ## Example

-Suppose we wished to find the global minimum of the well-known Ackley function:
+Suppose we wanted to find the global minimum of the [Ackley function](https://en.wikipedia.org/wiki/Ackley_function):

 ![Ackley](https://github.com/kthohr/kthohr.github.io/blob/master/pics/ackley_fn_3d.png)

-This contains many local minima and is a standard test function for numerical optimization libraries.
+This well-known test function that contains many local minima.
+Newton-type methods (such as BFGS), which are sensitive to initial values, will generally perform rather poorly on problems like these, so we will use a global method instead.

 Code: